Custom Event Notification Template¶

 - Subsequent parameters are parameter values or variables for the DQL statement

-When parameter placeholder ?
+When the parameter placeholder ?

 Assume the variable host